 Residential development will accommodate future population growth while maintaining a rural lifestyle.
 Residential development will be mainly single family homes; however, opportunities will exist for other housing types and densities that are carefully planned and are in keeping with the rural character of Springbank.
-Community engagement while preparing the Springbank ASP suggested that there is a desire for seniors' housing; policies in this section provide further guidance on villa condo developments, which could provide an accessible and low-maintenance housing option for seniors and other groups.
+The General Residential Policies pertain to future residential development in all residential categories.
+Community engagement while preparing the Springbank ASP suggested that there is a desire for seniors' housing; policies in this section provide further guidance on Villa Condo developments, which could provide an accessible and low-maintenance housing option for seniors and other groups.